 4. FEES

 4.1.
-Amount of Donuts Fees.
-Registrar agrees to pay Donuts the fees set forth on Schedule 3 to the Registry Terms and Conditions in US Dollars, unless otherwise agreed to at Donuts’ discretion, for Registry Services and other applicable services provided by Donuts to Registrar for the Donuts TLDs (collectively, “Fees”).
-Registrar acknowledges and agrees, and will ensure through its Registration Agreement that its Registrants acknowledge and agree, that domain names are variably priced in the Donuts TLDs (i.e., some are Standard Names and others Premium Names), as described in the Registry Terms & Conditions.
-Donuts shall not offer more than ten (10) active groups of identically priced domain names concurrently in any single Donuts TLD.
-Donuts agrees that all pricing practices will adhere to all current and future ICANN Requirements.
+Amount of Identity Digital Fees.
+Registrar agrees to pay Identity Digital the fees set forth on Schedule 3 to the Registry Terms and Conditions in US Dollars, unless otherwise agreed to at Identity Digital's discretion, for Registry Services and other applicable services provided by Identity Digital to Registrar for the Identity Digital TLDs (collectively, “Fees”).
+Registrar acknowledges and agrees, and will ensure through its Registration Agreement that its Registrants acknowledge and agree, that domain names are variably priced in the Identity Digital TLDs (i.e., some are Standard Names and others Premium Names), as described in the Registry Terms & Conditions.
+Identity Digital shall not offer more than ten (10) active groups of identically priced domain names concurrently in any single Identity Digital TLD.
+Identity Digital agrees that all pricing practices will adhere to all current and future ICANN Requirements.

 4.1.1.
 Initial Domain Name Registration Fee Changes.
-For initial domain name registrations in the Donuts TLDs, except as otherwise set forth in this Section 4.1.1, Donuts reserves the right at any time to increase the applicable registration Fee of any unregistered domain name with thirty (30) days’ prior notice.
+For initial domain name registrations in the Identity Digital TLDs, except as otherwise set forth in this Section 4.1.1, Identity Digital reserves the right at any time to increase the applicable registration Fee of any unregistered domain name with thirty (30) days’ prior notice.

 4.1.2.
 Renewal Registration Fee Changes.
-For renewal registrations in any Donuts TLD, Donuts reserves the right to increase the applicable renewal Fee so long as (i) all other identically priced renewal registrations in such Donuts TLD are simultaneously increased by the same amount and (ii) Donuts provides at least one hundred eighty (180) days’ prior notice to Registrar.
-Donuts shall not increase the Fees of any group of identically priced renewal registrations more than once per twelve (12) months.
-Notwithstanding the foregoing two sentences and per the terms of the Registry Agreement, with respect to renewal of domain name registrations: (I) Donuts shall provide thirty (30) calendar days’ notice of any price decrease, or increase if the resulting increased price is less than or equal to (A) the initial price charged for such registration in the TLD (within the first 12 months of the Donuts TLD offering), or (B) for subsequent periods, a price for which Donuts provided a notice pursuant to the first sentence of this Section 4.1.2 within the twelve (12) month period preceding the effective date of the proposed price increase; and (II) Donuts need not provide notice of any increase for the imposition of the ICANN Variable Registry-Level Fees as defined in Section 6.3 of the Registry Agreement.
+For renewal registrations in any Identity Digital TLD, Identity Digital reserves the right to increase the applicable renewal Fee so long as (i) all other identically priced renewal registrations in such Identity Digital TLD are simultaneously increased by the same amount and (ii) Identity Digital provides at least one hundred eighty (180) days’ prior notice to Registrar.
+Identity Digital shall not increase the Fees of any group of identically priced renewal registrations more than once per twelve (12) months.
+Notwithstanding the foregoing two sentences and per the terms of the Registry Agreement, with respect to renewal of domain name registrations: (I) Identity Digital shall provide thirty (30) calendar days’ notice of any price decrease, or increase if the resulting increased price is less than or equal to (A) the initial price charged for such registration in the TLD (within the first 12 months of the Identity Digital TLD offering), or (B) for subsequent periods, a price for which Identity Digital provided a notice pursuant to the first sentence of this Section 4.1.2 within the twelve (12) month period preceding the effective date of the proposed price increase; and (II) Identity Digital need not provide notice of any increase for the imposition of the ICANN Variable Registry-Level Fees as defined in Section 6.3 of the Registry Agreement.

 4.1.3.
 Non-Uniform Renewal Registration Pricing.
-Registrar shall clearly and conspicuously disclose in its Registration Agreement, which shall be expressly agreed to by Registrants, that Donuts TLDs will have non-uniform renewal registration pricing such that the Fee for a domain name registration renewal may differ from other domain names in the same or other Donuts TLDs (e.g., renewal registration Fee is $7 for one domain name and $13 for a different domain name).
+Registrar shall clearly and conspicuously disclose in its Registration Agreement, which shall be expressly agreed to by Registrants, that Identity Digital TLDs will have non-uniform renewal registration pricing such that the Fee for a domain name registration renewal may differ from other domain names in the same or other Identity Digital TLDs (e.g., renewal registration Fee is $7 for one domain name and $13 for a different domain name).